Applications

 Candidates for awards can be filed as an application or a letter.
 It depends on the enowment how the prefer the candidates to be filed, so we suggest you ask from the curator of the endowment.

-1. The purpose of the publicly-funded creator`s salary is to enable a creative individual to dedicate themselves to a specific creative activity or task aimed at creating a work protected by copyright or related rights, to receive reasonable compensation for this work, and to cover the taxes prescribed by law.
+1. The purpose of the Creator’s Salary is to enable a creative person to devote themselves to a specific creative activity or work aimed at creating a work subject to copyright, to receive reasonable remuneration for such work, and to cover taxes prescribed by law.

-3. A fixed-term service contract is concluded for the payment of the creator’s salary.
+3. A fixed-term contract for services shall be concluded for the payment of the Creator’s Salary.

-4. The creator’s salary is generally divided by the number of months in the creative period and paid out monthly.
+4. As a general rule, the Creator’s Salary shall be divided by the number of months in the creative period and paid out once per month.

-5. The creator’s salary may also be paid out over a shorter time than the creative period.
-In this case, the endowment decides on the number of payments and the time frame for making the payments, ensuring that one payment is made in each calendar month.
-Payments may be designated for the start or end months of the creative period or for a specified period after the completion of the work.
-A creator’s salary may also be designated for a single month.
+5. The Creator’s Salary may also be paid out over a period shorter than the creative period.
+In such a case, the endowment shall determine the number of payments, ensuring that one payment is made in each calendar month, and shall determine the period for making the payments.
+Payments may be allocated to the beginning or end months of the creative period or to a specified period following the completion of the work.
+The Creator’s Salary may also be allocated for a single month.

-6. The recipient of the creator’s salaryis entitled to health insurance if the social tax calculated on the gross amount of the salary is equal to or exceeds the monthly minimum obligation of the social tax for at least one month.
-A new gross salary amount is determined annually.
-This will be based on an agreement between the government and employers and ensure health insurance coverage.
-Typically, this amount is the minimum wage for the previous year.
+6. A recipient of the Creator’s Salary shall be entitled to health insurance if the social tax calculated on the gross amount of the Creator’s Salary allocated for at least one month (i.e. the amount from which income tax and other payments prescribed by law are deducted) is equal to or exceeds the statutory minimum monthly social tax liability.
+Each year, a new gross amount ensuring health insurance coverage shall be determined on the basis of an agreement between the government and employers.
+As a general rule, this amount corresponds to the minimum wage of the previous year.

-- A description of the work or performance that is to be created
+– a description of the work to be created;

-- The applicant’s professional CV, list of completed works and/or a web link to their portfolio
+– the applicant’s professional CV, a list of completed works, and/or a web link to the applicant’s portfolio.